 Beppo’s coat was almost a pure white color, however, he did have a single lemon patch near one eye, as well as a black nose.
 Beppo came third in the Crufts show in 1892.

 Lenda was one of the other dogs to be bought while the Queen was in Florence.
-In April 1981, Lenda first appeared at the show conducted at the Kennel club and narrowly missed out on first place.
+In April 1981, Lenda first appeared at the show conducted at the Kennel Club and narrowly missed out on a first place.

 Lenda had a white “blaze” and a fleck of white on the side of her neck.
 Overall, her color was referred to as “buff”.
 Her tail was regarded as the best carriage and shape, compared to the rest of the Queen’s dogs.
 Her head was foxy and her breechings), were regarded as “handsome and full.”

 Lenda and Marco had two puppies (Nino and Fluffy), on August the 4th, 1889.
 Nino’s coat had a deep brown and sat higher on his legs than most dogs.
 Nino was placed third at the 1891 Kennel Club Show.